breatheco-de/content/src/content/lesson/learn-to-code-js.md

 # For

-"For" is similar to the “while,” with the only difference being that you have to specify the stopping condition from the beginning.
-For that reason, “for” is a little more organized and easier to understand.
+`For` is similar to the `while,` with the only difference being that you have to specify the stopping condition from the beginning.
+For that reason, `for` is a little more organized and easier to understand.

 Note:  When looping, make sure that the statement will eventually return false so that you avoid an infinite loop.
 In an infinite loop, the code executes indefinitely and will cause your browser to crash.